pentestfunctions/hyper-clipaudio/README.md

 1. Download the `windows_connector.ps1` script
 2. Ensure VLC is installed (script will auto-install using winget if missing)
-3. Run the PowerShell script:
+3. Run the PowerShell script either by double clicking it or running in your terminal:
 ```powershell
 powershell -ExecutionPolicy Bypass -File windows_connector.ps1
 ```